crimson206/micro-wise-development/orchestration.md

 ### _Tagger

 Some modules might be developed for a specific purpose.
-This micro-wise development is a good example.
+This micro-driven development is a good example.
 It would be better to tag specific modules with their target projects.
 For this purpose, we will need a tagging manager.

 ## To-Do